The-Marcy-Lab-School/intro-to-react-refactor/README.md

 In React, it's often useful to create **Container Components**, a component whose sole purpose is to contain other components. **Presentational Components** on the other hand are uses to display things.
 You can read about [Presentational and Container Components](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0) here.

 Create a `CardContainer` component which lives in it's own file.
-In your `CardContainer.js`, create an array of `users` where each use has a name, image, level, and points.
+In your `CardContainer.js`, create an array of `users` where each user has a name, image, level, and points.
 Feel free to copy the example below into your code:

 ```js
 [